CaraGim/caragim.github.io/_posts/2019-03-14-using-functions.md

 INCHES = 0.393701  # This is a global constant

-# Do you need something here?

-# Insert into the following your hello_user code
+#Insert into the following your hello_user code
-# from task 1.3P and modify it to use the functions
+#from task 1.3P and modify it to use the functions
-# in my_functions
+#in my_functions

 def printAnswer(displayPrompt,prompt)
    prompt = prompt + "!"